jacobjohn2016/hundred/about.md

 I'm a computer science graduate from Vellore Institute of Technology, Vellore.
 I formally started my data science journey in the midst of 2019.
 It's been a bumpy ride ever since.
 Join me to see how things pan along!

 This blog for journaling my 🎒upcoming data science experiences.
-This blog runs on jekyll, is hosted on [Vercel](https://vercel.com/) and uses the <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a> theme.
+This blog runs on Jekyll and Coffee ☕️, is hosted on <a href="https://vercel.com/" target="_blank" rel="noopener">Vercel</a> and uses the <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a> theme.

 ## Reach me @ ✨